Researching the Culture of your New Country

 Cultural Research that is Real-World Ready

-And always, no amount of research can really prepare you for the real deal.
-You will go through culture shock and it’s okay.
-Leverage what you know.
-Remain curious, practice patience with yourself and lean into your judgment to determine the best way to navigate this space.”
-Embrace the learning process.
-Do not hesitate to ask questions and also try to be prepared on how to handle international moving efforts, as far as you can, to be ready for how international moving ventures might be organized.
-Locals will notice and appreciate your interest in knowing, learning and adapting, and it’ll color every aspect of what it feels like moving abroad.
+Do not hesitate to ask questions, and also try to be prepared on how to handle international moving efforts, as far as you can, to be ready for how international moving ventures might be organized.
+Locals will notice and appreciate your interest in knowing, learning, and adapting, and it’ll color every aspect of what it feels like to move abroad.

 Final Thoughts

 Begin with official government and consular websites to find accurate details.
-Then, plunge into the forums, blogs and social media groups of expats already “on location” for vivid testimonies.
+Then, plunge into the forums, blogs, and social media groups of expats already “on location” for vivid testimonies.
 You can also watch local media and read about their daily routine, too.